yiyaoW11/PhotoTune-AI/README.md

 PhotoTune is **8.5× better than random** on top-1.
 Top-3 accuracy of 96.9% means the correct mood is almost always among the top predictions — which is why PhotoTune blends songs from the top 2 moods in production rather than committing to one.

+--

+## Methodology
+### Dataset

+A balanced test set of **96 photos** was collected from Unsplash — 8 photos per mood across all 12 categories.
+Photos were organized into folders named after their mood (ImageFolder convention), with the folder name serving as the label.
+Each photo was hand-selected as a clear example of its mood.

 ### Procedure

 For each photo, PhotoTune's `score_moods()` method produces a ranked list of mood predictions with confidence scores from CLIP.
 We measured: